Tesla's Model 3 is doing what other EVs have not: Retain value

-> Tesla's Model 3 is doing what other EVs have not: Retain value

-Tesla's Model 3 is doing what other EVs have not: Retain value
+Tesla's Model 3 is doing what other EVs have not: Retain value3 min read .
+05:01 PM IST

 It’s early, but there are signs Tesla Inc.’s Model 3 could be as exceptional in the used market as it has been in the new-car world.